julius-julius/qsc/local operators N4 SYM/README.md

 **Windows**

-In order to use the packages on a Windows operating system, one needs to install a Windows Subsystem for Linux (WSL) (https://learn.microsoft.com/en-us/windows/wsl/install).
+In order to use the packages on a Windows operating system, one needs to install a [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
 Then all linux programs can be executed from the Windows PowerShell.
 The only difference with respect to usual linux is that each command should be anticipated by typing `wsl`.
 Run the following commands on the Windows PowerShell

 `> wsl sudo apt install g++`